wix/cli-app-templates/stock-countdown/README.md

 In the creation process, you will be asked for:

 + A **Wix app name**.
-This is the name of your app in the [Wix Dev Center](https://dev.wix.com/apps/my-apps).
+This is the name of your app in the [App Dashboard](https://manage.wix.com/studio/custom-apps).
 + A site to install and test your app on.
 You can select an existing site or create a new [development site](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/get-started/quick-start#development-site).
 + A **package name**.
 This is the name of the package created locally for your project, and the name of the directory containing your project’s local files.

 ### What you get

-This process registers a new app in the Wix Dev Center and generates a new app project in your local file system.
+This process registers a new app in the App Dashboard and generates a new app project in your local file system.
 The project contains all the files your app needs to run locally and in production.

 The project includes: